-The second time I did this it was August and I went with Joe.
+The second time I did this it was on August 20, 2017 and I went with Joe.
 We took his car, which is a high-clearance 4wd.
 Problem was it was an older car that he just bought and hadn’t had a chance to take it on the toll roads yet.
 We quickly learned that the rear bushings were shot, so the tail swerved and swayed at speeds above 80 kmh.
 So we kept the speed down, it still swayed from time to time, but it felt less like being in a boat.
 The good thing is that the issue wasn’t noticeable at low speeds, and could take the rough forest road a lot better than my Stream.

-This time of year, there’s no snow so the area felt completely different.
+This time of year, there’s no snow so the area and it felt completely different.
 There are a couple stream crossings, and the first part of the hike trends uphill.
 Past the Gyoja hut though, it’s steep, but not dangerously.
 By the time we got to the top, the clouds rolled in, so we didn’t have any view at all.
 But at least it wasn’t raining.

 In the woods where the trees shade the sun, I leave my sunglasses hanging off my pack’s sternum strap.
 Most of the time that’s ok, but when we crossed a stream I decided to use my water filter and grab a drink.
 I didn’t notice that my sunglasses fell off until about a quarter mile down the trail.
-I had a history of dropping my sunglasses while attached like that (refer to Kobushi), but I guess I didn’t learn my lesson.
+I had a history of dropping my sunglasses while attached them like that (refer to Kobushi), but I guess I didn’t learn my lesson.
 I retraced my steps, having a feeling that the stream is where they fell off.
 When I got back to the stream, I found them sitting completely underwater, which was surprising because the water was moving quickly and I would’ve expected that they’d be washed downstream.